 1. Use TitanFile

-TitanFile is a secure file sharing and collaboration solution that enables you to share files and messages securely on a single platform.
-With no restrictions to upload sizes, you can easily send large PDF files.
+TitanFile is a secure file-sharing platform that enables you to share files and messages securely on a single platform.
+With no restrictions to upload sizes, you can easily send large PDF files within a few clicks.

 2. Compress the PDFs beforehand

 There are many online tools you can use to compress your large PDF files today.

 Compressing large PDFs is an effective solution if your PDFs are 50MB or smaller, and you need to get them to be just under 20MB.
 However, if you need to have several large PDFs that need to be compressed on a regular basis, it can become quite inefficient.

 A popular PDF compression tool can be found on smallpdf.com.